 This is the daily and somewhat tedious part of blog management.
 It’s really not for everyone, although a WordPress freelancer will tend to enjoy the organizational and administrative aspects of it.

 Basically, you need to keep content fresh so your readers will be compelled to return often.
 You also need fresh content as you reach wider audiences so that you can attract a wider range of individuals.
 Fresh content also tells them that you are active and engaged and up-to-date in all aspects concerning your industry.
 This means huge plus points for your brand.

-    Your WordPress freelancer will know how to choose the topics in sequence that make the most sense for your purposes.
+A WordPress freelancer will know how to choose the topics in sequence that make the most sense for your purposes.
 For instance, some topics are seasonal and will be much more powerful when used at the right time.
 Other topics are more general or timeless, and should be used in a different set of logical intervals.
 A professional WordPress freelancer knows how to calendar these topics to generate maximum impact.
-In addition, if your WordPress freelancer is not doing the writing for you, you will want them to manage what topics your writer is going to work on next.
-Scheduling will get messed up – or there may be nothing at all to schedule – if your writer doesn’t have the right topics prepared at the right times.
+In addition, if the WordPress freelancer is not doing the writing for you, you will want them to manage what topics the writer is going to work on next.
+Scheduling will get messed up – or there may be nothing at all to schedule – if the writer doesn’t have the right topics prepared at the right times.

 Closely related to scheduling is Analytics tracking, whether through Google or another platform.
 The best WordPress freelancer blog managers will know how to use Analytics to gauge responses and track reader engagement.
 This is an important factor that will affect what type of content you want to share next, and how you want to adjust the scheduling to publish at the exact best times for maximum clicks and engagement.